Malcolm Turnbull

 Two years later, citing consistently poor opinion polling, Turnbull resigned from the Cabinet on 14 September 2015 and challenged Abbott, successfully reclaiming the leadership of the Liberal Party by ten votes.
 He was sworn in as prime minister the following day.
 The Turnbull government initiated the National Innovation and Science Agenda as its key economic priority, working to promote STEM education, increase venture capital funding for new start-ups, and launch an "ideas boom".
 Turnbull also pursued "city deals" with local and state governments to improve planning outcomes and encourage investment in major infrastructure projects such as the Western Sydney Airport.
 In 2016, Turnbull led the Coalition to a narrow victory in a double dissolution election.
 In his second term, Turnbull initiated and campaigned for the "Yes" side in the same-sex marriage plebiscite, which was ultimately successful.
-Turnbull also announced "Snowy Hydro 2.0", a major expansion of the Snowy Mountains Scheme as a key component in enabling the transition to renewable energy.
+Turnbull also announced Snowy Hydro 2.0, a major expansion of the Snowy Mountains Scheme as a key component in enabling the transition to renewable energy.
 In late 2017, the government experienced a parliamentary eligibility crisis that saw fifteen parliamentarians forced out of Parliament due to concerns about dual citizenship.

 To address climate change and reform energy policy, in August 2018 Turnbull proposed the National Energy Guarantee.
 Although initially agreed to by the Cabinet, the policy was ultimately rejected by the party room.
-This, combined with poor opinion polling, led to Peter Dutton challenging Turnbull for the Liberal leadership.
-Although Turnbull defeated Dutton in the party room, a majority of MPs demanded a second spill, which Turnbull did not contest.
+This, combined with poor opinion polling, caused a leadership crisis with Peter Dutton challenging Turnbull to a leadership spill for the Liberal leadership.
+Although Turnbull defeated Dutton in the ballot, a majority of MPs demanded a second spill, which Turnbull did not contest.
 On 24 August 2018, Scott Morrison defeated Dutton and Julie Bishop in the contest, and replaced Turnbull as prime minister.
 Turnbull resigned from Parliament, triggering a by-election in his former seat of Wentworth.
 The Liberal Party lost the by-election to independent candidate Kerryn Phelps, which resulted in the Coalition losing its absolute majority in the House of Representatives.

 Since retiring from politics, Turnbull has become an advisor to Kasada, an Australian cybersecurity start-up.
-He has been critical of the direction of the Liberal Party, and has joined with fellow former prime minister Kevin Rudd in criticising the dominance of Rupert Murdoch's News Corp in Australian political debate.
+He has since been critical of the direction of the Liberal Party, and has joined with his former opponent Kevin Rudd in criticising the dominance of Rupert Murdoch's News Corp in Australian political debate.